Theories of Punishment in Criminology

 The advocates of this theory contend that even if a man commits a crime, he does not cease to be a human being.
 By a sympathetic, tactful and loving treatment of the offenders, a revolutionary change may be brought about in their characters.
 Even cruel hardened prisoners can be reformed and converted into helpful friends by good words and mild suggestions.
 Severe punishment can merely abase them.
 Hanging a criminal is merely an admission of the fact that human beings have failed to reform the erring citizen.

-As quoted by Salmond, “In the case of youth criminals, the chances of effective reformation are greater than in that of adults and the rightful importance of the reformative principle is, therefore, greater also.
+“In the case of youth criminals, the chances of effective reformation are greater than in that of adults and the rightful importance of the reformative principle is, therefore, greater also.
 In orderly and law-abiding societies, concessions may be made in the interests of reformation which in more turbulent society would be fatal to the public welfare.”

 The establishment of the court for juvenile offenders under the Code of Criminal Procedure is one of the instances of the application of this theory in Pakistan.
 In several progressive states, provision is made for a system of probation for the first offender.